ChristofferKarlsson/compute-engine-workshop/4-load-balancing/README.md

 --ports 80
 ```

-* List your forwarding rules to get the global IP address of your load balancer.
+* List your forwarding rules to get the global IP address of your load balancer

 It may take some time for everything to be setup.
-So, now is the time to celebrate a bit with a cup of coffee or tea, or water, or something else :)
+So, now is the time to celebrate with a cup of coffee or tea, or water, or something else :)

 When it is done setting up, reload the site a couple of times to be sure that there are multiple servers that are handling your requests.